xdityagr/OctaveMusic/README.md

 # OctaveMusic
 Octave Music - A beautiful offline (currently) music player built with design in mind, along with some amazing features yet to come.
 With design, It is also powerful, user-friendly, and  to elevate your music experience.
-With its sleek UI, smooth animations, and support for multiple formats, Octave Music makes managing your music collection a breeze.
+With its sleek UI, smooth animations, and support for multiple formats with fully customisable interface, Octave Music makes managing and experiencing your music, a breeze.
 ---

 ## Features